-Whenever I make Cà Ri Gà (Vietnamese Chicken Curry), the instantly recognizable aroma of curry spices, simmering in broth, perfumes the entire house.
 It gives such a warm and comforting feeling that tells me I'm about to have a great meal.
 And believe me, this meal never disappoints.

 Most Asian cultures have its own type of curry - Thai, Japanese, Indian, just to name a few.
 The Vietnamese version is often stewed with bone-in chicken, potatoes, carrots and onions.
 The broth is infused with lemongrass, is mildly spicy and balanced with sugar and creamy coconut milk.

-Vietnamese Chicken Curry is often served with rice vermicelli noodles called bún.
-It's also traditionally served with warm crusty baguettes.
 Tear off a piece of bread and dunk it in the rich curry sauce.
 The fluffy bread acts like a sponge to soak up all the curry goodness, while the crust gives great texture.
 It's the perfect bite!

 Ingredient Notes for Vietnamese Chicken Curry

-Curry powder comes in many different varieties.
-You can use any type of curry powder you can find or anything you have on hand.
-For this Vietnamese Chicken Curry recipe, I usually use Madras curry powder.
+I usually use Madras curry powder.
 Most Asian grocery stores carry it but they can also be found online.
-Madras curry powder is incredibly aromatic and slightly spicy, which I find is perfect for this recipe.
+Madras curry powder is incredibly aromatic and slightly spicy, which I find is perfect for this Vietnamese Chicken Curry recipe.

-Ca Ri Ga works best with chicken thighs or chicken legs with the bone in and skin on.
+Vietnamese Chicken Curry works best with chicken thighs or chicken legs with the bone in and skin on.
 Every element imparts flavor to the dish so try to include the skin and the bone.
 Breast meat can be used as well but it's not preferred as it can easily become dry and overcooked.

-To prepare the chicken thighs, cut them into large chunks.
+To prepare the chicken thighs for Ca Ri Ga, cut them into large chunks.
 Each bone-in thigh has one bone running down the middle.
 Cut the meat off either side of the bone, then cut them into 2-3 inch pieces.
-If you're using chicken breast, cut it down to manageable sizes and if you're using chicken legs, keep them whole.

 Tips for Making Extra Flavorful Ca Ri Ga

-A step that my mom always insisted on was browning the potatoes before they're simmered in the curry sauce.
+A step that my mom always insisted on for Vietnamese Chicken Curry was browning the potatoes before they're simmered in the curry sauce.
 This keeps the potatoes from falling apart as they cook and gives them a better flavor too.
-If you're short on time, you can skip this step.
-I certainly have on several occasions.
-However, the shortcut is noticeable so I definitely prefer taking the extra time to brown the potatoes.

-To extract maximum flavor from the lemongrass, trim and discard the dry tops.
-Cut the stalks crosswise in half or thirds, whatever length your pot allows.
-The thicker base of the lemongrass is where all the flavor is.
-Use the butt of your knife to pound the base a few times, hard enough to bruise it but not too hard where it's falling apart.
-This will release loads of lemongrass flavor into your Vietnamese Curry.
+Use the butt of your knife to pound the base of the lemongrass a few times, hard enough to bruise it but not too hard where it's falling apart.
+This will release loads of lemongrass flavor into your Vietnamese Chicken Curry.
 It's a simple step to get more out of your ingredients.

 Ingredients